Tom Rolf: Personal life

-Editing career
+Career

 Early years, Levy-Gardiner-Laven and first films of the '70s

 At the start of his career, Rolf spent a then-required eight years serving as an apprentice and assistant editor.
-One of Rolf's earliest jobs as an editor was the 1959 Swedish-American co-production Space Invasion of Lapland.
+One of Rolf's earliest jobs as an editor was the 1959 Swedish-American co-production Invasion of the Animal People.
 Among the films he worked on as an assistant editor was Levy-Gardner-Laven's 1962 Western Geronimo.
 Levy-Gardner-Laven later made Rolf one of the head editors of their 1965 Western, The Glory Guys; Rolf's editing partner on this film was Melvin Shapiro, with whom Rolf would work again on Taxi Driver over ten years later.

 When Levy-Gardner-Laven began production on the Western television series The Big Valley, they brought in Rolf to serve as one of the editors of the show.
 He edited nine episodes of the first season, which ran from 1965 to 1966.
 At the start of the second season, in 1966, he became the show's editorial coordinator, a position he held until the series ended in 1969.
 In 1967, starting with the third season of The Big Valley, he took on the name "Tom Rolf."

 Rolf's first feature film as a solo editor was another Levy-Gardner-Laven production, the 1967 Elvis Presley picture Clambake.
 Rolf worked on a few more Levy-Gardner-Laven productions, including the 1970 releases Underground (which, like Clambake, was directed by Arthur H. Nadel) and The McKenzie Break.
 The latter was the first of four films Rolf would edit for director Lamont Johnson; their subsequent collaborations were The Last American Hero (1973), Visit to a Chief's Son (1974) and the 1975 TV movie Fear on Trial.
 Rolf also edited two 1973 releases for Richard C. Sarafian: Lolly-Madonna XXX and The Man Who Loved Cat Dancing.